You are welcome here.

 Can I bring my children to Meeting?

-First Day School (Sunday School) is available during 11:00 a.m.
-Meeting for worship.
-Children come to Meeting for worship for 15 minutes, then leave as a group to join their classes.
-First Day School classes begin in September and run every Sunday through mid-June.
+First Day School (Sunday School) is available during 11:00 a.m. meeting for worship.
+Children come to meeting for worship for 15 minutes, then leave as a group to join their classes.
+First Day School classes begin in September and run every Sunday through mid-June, with some exceptions.

 How can I be more involved in the Meeting?

 The Sandy Spring Meeting invites you to get involved and feel part of the community.
 There are many ways to do this: